-When clicked, the image is exported using the selected options and sent to the printer.
+When clicked, the images are first exported using the selected options, then composed on the page and finally sent to the printer.

 8.3.5. shared

 8.3.5.1. collections

 Filter the images shown in the lighttable view and filmstrip panel using image attributes.
 This set of filtered images is known as a collection.